Created by Trader Vic himself, this tasty recipe takes its inspiration from a 1930s classic.

 Similar drinks to the Matador Cocktail

-Tiki, tequila, and Twist and Toast go well together, especially when you want to try out a new drink for a party or just a weekend at home.
+Tiki, tequila, and Twist&Toast go well together, especially when you want to try out a new drink for a party or just a weekend at home.
 If you liked the Matador, give these other delicious cocktails a try:

-- Tia Mia – I explore the origins and flavors of this mezcal and rum based riff on the Mai Tai.
+- Tia Mia – A mezcal- and rum-based riff on the Mai Tai.

-- Tequila Old Fashioned – Tequila proves itself a worthy substitute for rye or bourbon in this version of the legendary drink.
+- Tequila Old Fashioned – Tequila proves itself a worthy substitute in this version of the legendary drink.

 - Tequila Sunrise – Learn to make the perfect version of this popular classic for the ultimate summer treat.